 Food matrix

 It is not the intention to zoom in exclusively on one specific amended standard and, for example suddenly eat 1 extra banana because your dietary reference value for potassium has been increased.
-The point is that the sum of all the products you eat in a day, at the bottom of the line, provides the right amount of vitamins, minerals and calories.
+The point is that the sum of all the products you eat in a day provides the right amount of vitamins, minerals and calories.
 Vitamins and minerals can be found in many different products.
-So you don't only get potassium through that extra banana, but also in peanuts, for example.
-Moreover substances interact and can enhance and reduce their effect.
-This is what we call the food matrix.
+Furthermore, nutritional substances interact and can enhance and reduce their effect, known as The Food Matrix.
 For example, coffee and spinach reduce the absorption of calcium.

 Create your own health!©